-Action COS-4.1.1: Implement best management practices to reduce pollutants from city runoff.
+Action COS-4.1.1: Implement best management practices (BMPs) to reduce pollutants from city runoff, urban and agricultural runoff, safeguarding the water quality of the Santa Maria River for all beneficial uses.

-Action COS-4.1.2: Support regional recharge programs and projects that use the Santa Maria River for replenishing local groundwater sources.
+Action COS-4.1.2: Support and develop regional recharge programs and projects that use the Santa Maria River for replenishing local groundwater sources, focusing on areas of high groundwater demand.